moilandtoil/sealab-schema-builder/README.md

 ### validateGuards(guardIds, context)
-returns a boolean if all guard validations return true for a given context
+returns a boolean if all guard validations return true for a given context throws an error on the first occurrence of a guard validation failure

 `guardIds` is an array of guard ids to validate.